andrewcmyers/lwon/README.md

 ### Strings

+Short strings are not surrounded by quotation marks, and they must be on a single line.
+Some reserved characters may not begin a short string.
+In addition to the above special characters, reserved characters include `|`, `$`, `+`, `\`.
+However, these characters may be used inside a short string.
+Whitespace other than newlines may also occur inside a short string.

+Long strings begin with a double quotation mark (`"`).
+They may span multiple lines.
 Leading whitespace in long strings is handled in a better way than in most formats.
 The leading whitespace on each line is ignored up to the column of the first non-whitespace character on any previous line, so long strings can remain indented in a visually attractive way.

-Closing whitespace on the first line is ignored, if there is no non-whitespace text following the `"`.
+For long strings, closing whitespace on the first line is ignored, if there is no non-whitespace text following the `"`.
 Standard JSON escape sequences are supported.
 In addition, escape sequences like `\]` and `\ ` may be used to indicate that the next character, otherwise special to